dymmond/edgy/docs/fields.md

 There is a ContextVar named `CURRENT_INSTANCE`.
 It is optionally available in `transform_input` and set during `__init__` as well as `__set__` afaik in all cases the `transform_input` is called internally.
-In `extract_column_values` it is different: it is also valid that QuerySet is passed.
+In `extract_column_values` it is different: it is also valid that a QuerySet is passed.

+Note: when using bulk_create/bulk_update/update there is a chance the instance parameter of pre_save_callback is differing from `CURRENT_INSTANCE`.
+The `CURRENT_INSTANCE` can be the QuerySet while the instance is a model instance.

+You may want to use the pre_save_callback with its instance parameter to ensure you get a model instance.

+Note: with update there is no instance.

 #### Finding out which values are explicit set